gdlc/STAT_COMP/INCLASS_5.md

 **Goal**: use Monte Carlo methods to estimate false-discovery rate (FDR).

-We will consider two decision rules

-  - Reject if p-value<0.05
-  - Reject if fdr-adjusted p-value<0.1
+We will consider reject if fdr-adjusted p-value<0.1

 Where pv-alues will be obtained by regressing the simulated phenotype on each predictor, one predictor at a time (`y~X[,i]`).